meluron-toolbox/modusa/docs/source/index.rst

 MODUSA
 ======

-A library with utility tools especially for audio signals.
+A python library with utility tools designed especially for audio signals.

 .. toctree::
    :maxdepth: 1